 It is reasonable to request alterations to the document before signing.
 An attorney can review the document for you and recommend adjustments that protect your interests.
 At Hendershot Cowart P.C., we routinely review contracts for our clients, usually within a scheduled, one-hour consultation depending on the length and complexity of the agreement.

-If you are on the other side of the desk and need a nondisclosure agreement to protect your business, make sure your agreement includes these six key elements:
+If you are on the other side of the desk and need a nondisclosure agreement to protect your business, work with a non-disclosure agreement lawyer to make sure your agreement includes these six key elements:

-Although you are not legally obligated to have an attorney create an NDA, it is highly recommended.
-Over the years, our attorneys have seen too many NDAs – drafted by other firms, internal counsel, or worse from a downloaded template – that were invalidated by a technicality, leaving a business owner or enterprise exposed to unexpected and unfair competition.
+Although you are not legally obligated to have a non-disclosure agreement attorney create an NDA, it is highly recommended.
+Over the years, our attorneys have seen too many NDAs – drafted by other firms, internal counsel or, worse, from a downloaded template – that were invalidated by a technicality, leaving a business owner or enterprise exposed to unexpected and unfair competition.

 “Involve an attorney experienced in drafting nondisclosure agreements,” recommends Managing Shareholder Trey Hendershot “so that all of your true confidential information is covered, and the agreement gives you the full force and effect you’re trying to accomplish.”